-Since then, with the extended fight in Iraq, the stubborn conflict in Afghanistan, and a weakening US economy the debate has shifted further: from globalization, through empire to multipolarity and the emergence-or reemergence-of new powers punctuated by the events of August 8th, 2008 (8-8-08), as a lame-duck US President watched the official "arrival" of China and Russia-watching, literally, as a spectator at the opening ceremony of the Beijing Olympics, and figuratively, as a hamstrung bystander, while Russia invaded Georgia, a US ally.
+Since then, with the extended fight in Iraq, the stubborn conflict in Afghanistan, and a weakening U.S. economy, the debate has shifted further: from globalization through empire to multipolarity and the emergence - or reemergence - of new powers punctuated by the events of August 8th, 2008 (8-8-08), as a lame-duck U.S. President watched the official "arrival" of China and Russia to a renewed international prominence, watching, literally, as a spectator at the opening ceremony of the Beijing Olympics, and figuratively, as a hamstrung bystander, while Russia invaded Georgia, a U.S. ally.
 At the same time, events have proven just how important globalization remains.
-As we know, an enormous financial crisis with roots in the US housing market rippled across the world in 2008, precipitating an international credit crunch that by many accounts has caused a global recession, the Great Recession they are calling it in the United States.
+As we know, an enormous financial crisis with roots in the U.S. housing market rippled across the world in 2008, precipitating an international credit crunch that by many accounts caused a global recession in 2009.
+They are calling it the Great Recession in the United States.
 The global economic crisis demonstrates both the challenge global forces have on national and even local institutions and the need for effective transnational responses.
-But this seems to pose a dilemma.
+This seems to pose a dilemma.
 If there is no mechanism available to channel the will of the people on a global scale, it seems we would be forced to choose between democratic governance and global governance.
-But this is of course, for the people in this room, immediately recognizable as a false choice.
-Allow me to say a few more words on this.
+But this is, I argue, a false choice.

-4 Connie Koch, 2/15: The Day the World Said No to War (Oakland: AK Press, 2003).
+5) Connie Koch, 2/15: The Day the World Said No to War (Oakland: AK Press, 2003).

-2. Popular Sovereignty and Global Governance: The Dilemma
+Popular Sovereignty and Global Governance: The Dilemma

-I have written on this before under the terms of popular sovereignty, which represents the main idea of democracy: it means simply "the rule of the people."
-Popular sovereignty signifies the general principle that the people broadly defined, play a central role in the constitution, steering, and occasional transformation of the laws and institutions that govern their lives.
+Popular sovereignty represents the main idea of modern democracy: it means simply "the rule of the people."
+Popular sovereignty signifies the general principle that the people broadly defined play a central role in the constitution, steering, and occasional transformation of the laws and institutions that govern their lives.
 Globalization presents extraordinary challenges to this idea.
-(Although it is important to say I don't hold globalization to be a bad thing, actually-the challenge is to make globalization and democracy compatible, not turn the clock back to some isolationist past.)
+This is not to argue that globalization is inherently a bad thing, but to recognize that the challenge is to make globalization and democracy compatible.
+There is no turning back the clock to some isolationist past.

-But globalization is a challenge for democracy because it bypasses the authority of the people by leading to the development of governing mechanisms far beyond their reach.
+But globalization is in fact a challenge for democracy because it bypasses the authority of the people by leading to the development of governing mechanisms far beyond their reach.
 It undermines the consensual foundation of democratic authority by limiting the transparency of power.
-It becomes increasingly difficult for the common citizen to understand who's in charge.
+That is to say, it becomes increasingly difficult for the common citizens to understand who's in charge.
 As economic production and control become increasingly transnational it becomes more and more difficult to communicate to the public information about who or what is behind the forces that determine or influence their lives.
-Under such conditions, the national procedures for registering consent or dissent are increasingly limited.
-Of course this type of thing, procedures for registering consent and dissent is exactly what modern direct democracy does best, and so perhaps there are opportunities there that are worth exploring.
+Under such conditions, the national procedures for registering consent or dissent are increasingly limited.7)

-Democracy has become more widely accepted than ever, yet confronted by global challenges, nationally based democratic institutions appear increasingly insufficient.
-Not only the challenge of financial crises, but the realities of climate change, the threats of nuclear proliferation, the risks of globalized health pandemics (such as, most recently, H1N1), the corrupting activities of transnational organized crime, to name just a few, all require responses that outstrip the capacities of even the most powerful single nation-state.
-However, the problem for democracy again, is that there is currently no process underway that makes democratic global governance a possibility in the immediate future.
-That perhaps sounds pessimistic in this room.
-But as may become clear, on these issues I could be accused of being an optimistic pessimist, which is maybe just another way of saying I'm an idealistic pragmatist.
+Democracy has become more widely accepted than ever, yet, confronted by global challenges, nationally based democratic institutions appear increasingly insufficient.
+Not only the challenge of financial crises, but the realities of climate change, the threats of nuclear proliferation, the risks of globalized health pandemics (such as, most recently, H1N1), the corrupting activities of transnational organized crime, to name just a few, all require responses that outstrip the capacities of even the most powerful nation-state.8) However, the problem for democracy again, is that there is currently no process underway that makes democratic global governance a possibility in the immediate future.
+That perhaps sounds pessimistic, but as may become clear, on these issues I could be accused of being an optimistic pessimist, which is maybe just another way of saying I am an idealistic pragmatist.